gear-foundation/gear-wiki/docs/developing-contracts/state.md

 ## State functions

-To display the contact status information (similar to the "view" Gear functions), the `meta_state()` is used.
+To display the contact status information (similar to the `view` Gear functions), the `meta_state()` is used.
 It allows you to instantly read the contact status (for example, balance).
-Reading state is a free function, it does not require gas costs.
+Reading state is a free function and it does not require any gas costs.

 ```rust
 // The function meta_state() returns a part of memory with a state